 Veterinarians truly tried their best when they began recommending the all-pellet diet for parrots a few years back.
 Unfortunately, new findings have revealed that an all-pellet diet is very far from ideal.
 A one-size-fits-all pellet simply doesn’t deliver what an Amazon parrot needs.
 It is so important to discuss the foraging instinct of Amazon parrots in greater detail for a moment.
 One thing you will need to learn very early on about your new feathered friend is that stimulation is a big need.
 The foraging instinct plays a big role in keeping a parrot stimulated and satisfied.

-Birds flourish when they are given the opportunity to pick through a variety of ingredients to explore what’s inside husks and wrappings.
-Readily available pellets prevent foraging because birds are forced to eat the same exact pellets at every meal.
+Birds flourish when they are allowed to pick through a variety of ingredients to explore what’s inside husks and wrappings.
+Readily available pellets prevent foraging because birds are a force to eat the same pellets at every meal.
 The dullness and lack of variety that go along with this diet go against everything that an Amazon parrot would experience in its natural environment.
 Being unable to forage and play can result in some very serious behavioral problems.
 These problems will potentially test your sanity as you deal with an unruly, unsatisfied bird.
 This is precisely why an Amazon parrot diet that consists mostly of pellets is not recommended.